Tara Masters

 field inspector

-Corbin joined EMC in 2023 as a Field Inspector.
-He is currently working on the ANC Taxiway Zulu West Improvements project at the Ted Stevens Anchorage International Airport.
-Corbin holds a B.S.
-Degree in Electrical Engineering from the University of Alaska Anchorage and is currently pursuing his PE.
+Corbin began working with EMC as a Field Inspector in 2023 and is currently working on the ANC Taxiway Zulu West Improvements project at the Ted Stevens Anchorage International Airport.
+He holds a Bachelor of Science in Electrical Engineering from the University of Alaska Anchorage and is currently pursuing his Professional Engineer (P.E.) license.

-Outside of work, Corbin enjoys reading, music, recreational activities, and home improvement.
+In his free time, Corbin enjoys reading, music, recreational activities, and taking on home improvement projects.

 EMC CIRCLE ONLY.jpg